 Internet addiction is defined as a number of behaviors of addictive character done executed by the means of internet.
 Those include: online gambling, addiction to pornography, online gaming, Facebook and other activities characteristic for the new millennium.

-However, since addiction to internet gaming has same symptoms as problem gambling, it should be treated differently from addictions to online gaming, online gambling, pornographic websites, etc. On the other hand, term “internet addiction disorder” refers to compulsive online activities that are related to the network, just in another way – replying and writing e-mails, forum discussions, staying informed, reading online news, magazines, articles, extracts, etc.
+However, since addiction to internet gaming has same symptoms as problem gambling, it should not be treated differently from addictions to online gaming, online gambling, pornographic websites, etc. On the other hand, term “internet addiction disorder” refers to compulsive online activities that are related to the network, just in another way – replying and writing e-mails, forum discussions, staying informed, reading online news, magazines, articles, extracts, etc.

-Apart from the term internet addiction disorder, other terms are also used to connote internet addiction such as problematic computer use, compulsive internet use, internet overuse, pathological computer use.
+Apart from the term internet addiction disorder, other terms are also used to connote internet addiction, such as problematic computer use, compulsive internet use, internet overuse, pathological computer use.

 Causes of internet addiction